mosaic-design-system/docs/src/components/popover.md

   body: >-
     ## Live demo

-    Below, you can find a live demo for a Tooltip component.
-Use the drop-down menus and radio buttons to view the different Tooltip Types and Variants.
+    Below, you can find a live demo for a Popover component.
+Use the drop-down menus and radio buttons to view the different Popover Types and Variants.
   preview:
     variants:
       - template: